Junior Summer Real World Learning Series (JRWL):

 Hong Kong’s growing aging population is outpacing the services and resources provided to support them.
 With a growing number of older individuals and elderly, an empathetic consideration to aging must be considered by our young people.

-OWN Academy’s Junior Summer Real World Learning is partnering with social enterprise Wise at Work to take students through the design process to address challenges around spaces, products, and messaging focused on redefining the perception of aging.
+OWN Academy’s Junior Summer Real World Learning is partnering with two social enterprises Wise at Work, and Eldpathy to take students through the design process to address challenges around spaces, products, and messaging focused on redefining the perception of aging.
 Young learners will be guided in understanding the aging population and their experiences to work towards providing solutions that can improve these individuals’ lives and share their stories for others to consider the value of the generations before them.

 Under the guidance of industry professionals, students ages 6-12 will be exposed to diverse industries through site visits, develop their design skills, and exercise the “design thinking” process, from plan to execution.
 Students will be introduced to the design process that professionals deal with in their work, from research to development to delivery.
 At the end of the week, students will showcase their work to a wider network of industry partners, parents, and guests.